How to Disable YouTube Shorts: 3 Methods That Actually Work

 Have you noticed that the moment you put YouTube down, the urge to open it again arrives almost immediately?
 That's the loop reasserting itself.
 Knowing this doesn't make it easier to stop — but it does clarify what you're actually trying to change.
 You're not fighting a preference.
 You're navigating an engineered pull.
 And these social media effects on brain structure are more significant than most people realize.

-Method 1 — Reduce Shorts on iPhone
+Method 1 — Turn Off Shorts on iPhone or Android (Official Setting)

 Method 2 — Remove Shorts on Desktop